DeepLearnXMU/BigVideo-VMT/README.md

 # BigVideo Dataset

 Dataset are available at [here](https://huggingface.co/datasets/fringek/BigVideo/tree/main).

 Please email us (kangliyan@stu.xmu.edu.cn) to explain your identity and purpose before requesting access.

-*Directly requesting will not be approved.*
+*！Directly requesting will not be approved.！*
 *Please make sure that all data are used for research only.*

 ```bash